Purpose and Application

 Everyone coming to the VRB is able to access the VRB’s Dispute Resolution program.
 In most cases the following listing pathway will apply:

-• Second Dispute Resolution event (such as a resumed outreach, conference, case appraisal or neutral evaluation, as appropriate and if required); and
+- Second Facilitated Dispute Resolution event (such as a resumed outreach or conference, as appropriate and if required); and

 This pathway may be varied for certain cases assessed as: (1) urgent; (2) requiring application of the VRB’s Vulnerable Veteran Protocol; and/or (3) appropriate for referral to the VRB’s Online Dispute Resolution.

-One month (or sooner as agreed) after the veteran, serving member or family member (the applicant) has responded to the ‘applicant’s advice’ notice issued by the VRB, the VRB’s people will contact the applicant (and/or their representative) to arrange a time for an initial outreach, which can take place by phone, online, or face-to-face at a VRB location.
+After the veteran, serving member or family member (the applicant) has responded to the ‘applicant’s advice’ notice issued by the VRB, the VRB’s people will contact the applicant (and/or their representative) to arrange a time for an initial outreach, which can take place by phone, online, or face-to-face at a VRB location.
+Generally, the applicant (and/or their representative) will have one month to prepare for the outreach.

 An outreach is where the applicant (and/or their representative) can talk to a VRB Conference Registrar or Member about their application.
 It is a private, confidential session and the VRB Conference Registrar or Member will not disclose anything an applicant or representative has said during an outreach without their consent.